christinapomykal/matplotlib-challenge/00README.md

 ![line_l509_Capomulin](Images/line_l509_Capomulin.png)

 There is a positive relationship between average tumor volume and mouse weight as seen in the scatter plot.
 The correlation coefficient and linear regression model indicate a strong correlation between mouse weight and average tumor volume for mice treated with Capomulin.

 It would be interesting for future studies to normalize the mouse weight to further investigate the affect of Capomulin on tumor volume reduction.
+Additionally Ramicane can be investigated further since the box plot shows tumor reducing properties similar to Capomulin and relatively lower variablity in data points.

 ![weightTumorVol_Capomulin_scatter](Images/weightTumorVol_Capomulin_scatter.png)